 First, we will input the data values for both samples.
-Press and then press .
-Enter the following values for the control group (no fuel treatement) in column L1 and the values for the treatment group variable (received fuel treatment) in column L2, followed by the difference between these two values in column L3.
+Press Stat and then press EDIT .
+Enter the following values for the control group (no fuel treatment) in column L1 and the values for the treatment group variable (received fuel treatment) in column L2, followed by the difference between these two values in column L3.

 Note: At the top of the third column, highlight L3.
-Then press and to create L1, followed by a minus sign, then press and to create L2.
-Then press .
+Then press 2nd and 1 to create L1, followed by a minus sign, then press 2nd and 2 to create L2.
+Then press Enter.
 Each of the values in column L3 will automatically populate using the formula L1-L2.

 Step 2: Perform the paired t-test.